Solving Conservation Puzzles

-A team led by postdoc Erin Zylstra determined the importance of breeding season weather to the population dynamics of eastern North American monarch butterflies and what the future might hold for monarchs under climate change.
+Our latest research determined the importance of breeding season weather to the population dynamics of eastern North American monarch butterflies and what the future might hold for monarchs under climate change.

-Elise has been awarded a Fulbright U.S. Senior Scholar Fellowship to build statistical modeling capacity in Israel and assess the effects of climate change on insects using data from the The Steinhardt Museum of Natural History.
+Elise spent her recent sabbatical at Tel Aviv University as a Fulbright Senior Scholar where she worked with Israeli researchers to assess the effects of climate change on insects using data from the The Steinhardt Museum of Natural History.

 Graduate student Sam Ayebare received a Russell E. Train Fellowship from the World Wildlife Fund to support his PhD research and facilitate his next steps with a career in Uganda, his home country.